 - 1. Successful completion of all course work required for the program. - 2.
-A minimum cumulative GPA of 3.0, with no more than 2 C's and no D, F, or WF. - 3.
+A minimum cumulative GPA of 3.0 and no D, F, or WF. - 3.
 Successful completion of the comprehensive exam. - 4.
 Satisfaction of all other criteria for acceptable academic progress as defined in this catalog under Academic Policies.